PolymathicAI/PolymathicAI.github.io/_posts/2026-3-16-overtone.md

 <p align="center">
   <img src="/images/blog/overtone/colormap_rollout_v1.png" alt="Visual comparison of rollout behavior under fixed and cyclic patch schedules" width="40%" style="mix-blend-mode: darken;">
 </p>

-One very exciting outcome of Overtone is that inference itself becomes more programmable.
-Since the model supports multiple patch or stride settings, we can ask not only *which* tokenization to use, but also *when* to use it during rollout.
+One exciting outcome of Overtone is that we can now do inference-time scaling.
+As the model supports multiple patch or stride settings, we can control both the timing and type of tokenization.

 We explored several inference-time rollout schedules, including simple periodic cycles, two-step dwell schedules, warm-up schedules, and random schedules.
 A striking finding is that the schedule choice really matters.
 Not all ways of varying tokenization are equally good.
 In our experiments, simple structured schedules like **4 → 8 → 16** often perform best, while random schedules could noticeably degrade rollout quality.
 We expect these trends to depend on factors such as the model architecture and the type of dataset.

-This means that rollout-time tokenization becomes a genuinely new form of inference-time control in patch-based PDE surrogates.
-Instead of treating rollout as a fixed procedure, Overtone turns it into something that can be tuned based on accuracy targets, compute limits, or rollout horizon.

 ---